jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 **!!!
 Exercise:** Next, we will activate and explore **conda**.

 Conda is a module.
-To activate conda, use the `module load` command:
+To activate conda, use the `module load` command
 ```
 $ hostname # double check you're on a compile node
 $ module avail
 $ module load anaconda
 ```

-We can list all the virtual conda environments we can currently load:
+We can list all the virtual conda environments we can currently load
 ```
 $ conda env list